 And if anyone was happy to be around – why were they there?
 There were fortunes to be made by the enterprising and the unscrupulous; but for the Roman soldiers and administrators who ran the place it was wearing on the nerves, too cold, and too far from the appreciative eyes of the authorities in Rome.
 And then there were the troublemakers and the spies.

 Come to your own conclusions in “Ultima Britannia”.

-Booking will open in late September.
-In the meanwhile please contact us for more information or to reserve a slot.
-The online production will be available from early November.
+Booking is now open, please contact us for more information or to reserve a slot.

 For a preview of Ultima Britannia and to meet the characters, watch the video here or visit our YourTube channel.

 We are grateful for funding from The National Lottery Culture Recovery Fund for Heritage, the Derek Shuttleworth Educational Trust and the Worshipful Company of World Traders.
 We are also most grateful to St Saviour’s Church, Walthamstow for allowing us to film there.